openshift/enhancements/enhancements/update/update-status-api.md

 There are two sources of skew:

 1. The updated USC needs to monitor resources of potentially old-version CRDs managed by old-version controllers.
 This should be fine, as CRDs are updated early in the process.
-1. oc needs to be able to process and display `UpdateStatus` resources for OCP versions following the version skew policy. `oc adm upgrade status` of version 4.x must gracefully handle `UpdateStatus` resources from 4.x-1, 4.x and 4.x+1.
+1. `oc` client needs to be able to process and display `UpdateStatus` resources for OCP versions following the version skew policy. `oc adm upgrade status` of version 4.x must gracefully handle `UpdateStatus` resources from 4.x-1, 4.x and 4.x+1.

 ## Operational Aspects of API Extensions
 The USC will be deployed as a single-replica Deployment, running a binary shipped in the CVO image.
 The CVO itself will manage this Deployment as its operand.
 USC operational matters will be exposed via the `UpdateStatus` resource's `.status` conditions.
 For the initial implementation, the `Available` condition will suffice.